baz1/NetNeurons/README.md

 It does therefore **not give good results for the learning phase**.
-You should use another implementation such as the FANN (Fast Artificial Neural Network) library, which is well-known, documented, simple, and will have a more accurate learning.
+You should use another implementation such as the FANN (Fast Artificial Neural Network) library, which is well-known, documented, simple, and will have a more accurate learning, even though you will probably still encounter those potential well problems.